sonikku2k/PROG05/README.md

 ## Your Contribution?

 Want to contribute?
 Great!
-Find the contact form over at sonicthehedgehog.app/contact
+Find me on Mastodon (sonic2k at oldbytes.space) or here

 ## License